How to buy iCollege (ICT) shares

 We're not expecting iCollege to pay a dividend over the next 12 months.

 iCollege 's shares were split on a 1:15 basis on 17 March 2014.
 So if you had owned 15 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your iCollege shares – just the quantity.
 However, indirectly, the new 1400% higher share price could have impacted the market appetite for iCollege shares which in turn could have impacted iCollege 's share price.

 iCollege share price volatility

 iCollege Limited provides vocational education and training solutions in Australia and internationally.
-The company offers training to develop skills and knowledge required to gain employment or advance careers in various industry sectors, including construction, nursing, disability, hospitality, business, English language, and health and fitness.
-It serves workers, job seekers, and school leavers through its campuses in Sydney, Brisbane, Gold Coast, Perth, Adelaide, and Canberra.
-The company is based in Brisbane, Australia.
+The company offers training to develop skills and knowledge required to gain employment or advance careers in various industry sectors, including construction, aged care, disability, hospitality, business, information technology, English language, and health and fitness.
+It serves workers, job seekers, and school leavers through its campuses in n Sydney, Brisbane, Gold Coast, Perth, Adelaide, and Canberra. iCollege Limited was incorporated in 2003 and is based in Brisbane, Australia.

 Frequently asked questions

 Ethereum price plummets as crypto industry’s combined market cap drops by 10% within hours